 There are three ways to obtain a California work permit: online, mail-in, or walk-in.
 No matter which delivery method you choose, the parent must fill out an application, get it signed by their child’s school (students must be “satisfactory” as determined by the school), and submit any additional paperwork required depending on their situation (a birth certificate for first time applicants, a physician’s note for a newborn, or sexual harassment prevention training for teens).
 Plan in advance – the process takes time!
 Start by gathering our documents.
 The state provides a handy list of Required Documents.

 The DLSE is working to consolidate work permit services to the Van Nuys DLSE office.
-The permits are now numbered to identify the child and the computer system is centralized, preventing parents from getting denied at one office and then getting a permit at a different DLSE location.
+The permits are numbered to identify the child and the computer system is centralized, preventing parents from getting denied at one office and then getting a permit at a different DLSE location.
 The wisest move is to simply mail your permit to the Van Nuys office in the first place.
-Van Nuys is also the only DLSE office that will issue permits over the counter.
-This walk-in function is not required by law though, so they could change this policy at any time.
+Van Nuys is also the only DLSE office that will issue permits over the counter, and they only do it sometimes.
+This walk-in function is not required by law, so they could change this policy at any time.
 Don’t plan on walking the permit in!

-COVID UPDATE: As of March 2020, the Van Nuys office will only issue work permits over the counter if you have a note from production (not your agent or manager) saying that you have a job.
-If you need this function, production will need to send an email on their production letterhead stating the child’s name, date and name of the job.
+OVER THE COUNTER PERMITS: As of March 2020, the Van Nuys office will issue work permits over the counter if you have a note from production (not your agent or manager, and they are specific about this) saying that you have a job.
+If you need this function, you will need a letter from production.
+You can walk it in, or production will need to send an email, signed on their production letterhead stating the child’s name, date and name of the job.
 The email must be send to both email addresses: Ewpfirstname.lastname@example.org AND email@example.com.
+Regular applications submitted in person, without any updcoming jobs will be processed in the order received.
+Here is the official Department of Labor notice about same day work permits. [y pg :snpt

 BizParentz does not recommend using services who charge a fee to obtain a work permit.
 Why?
 There is educational value to the work permit process itself.
 We feel it is important that parents keep their personal information confidential (not sharing personal information with a 3rd party) , learn how to navigate this government gateway to the industry, understand that they are signing a legal document (you are signing that you understand and will abide by the California labor laws), and that they learn to be good stewards of their child’s money.
 That means not paying for something you can get for free.